chavo1/gcp-aws-vpn-consul-terraform/README.md

-# This repo contains a simple example of Consul cluster in Multi-DC - Multi-Cloud Deployment with AWS client VPN (with mutual authentication) for secure connection to the both DCs.
+# This repo contains an example of GCP - AWS - Consul cluster deployment.

 ## AWS VPC